clowdr-app/clowdr/README.md

 | hasura           | The Hasura GraphQL configuration, actions and seed data.         | [ReadMe here](hasura/README.md)           |
 | services         | Micro-services                                                   |                                           |
 | services/actions | At the moment, a "general" service for handling any/all actions. | [ReadMe here](services/actions/README.md) |

+# Quick Setup

+For contributors that _only_ want to play with the user interface, the following abbreviated instructions should get you a minimal working setup.

+# Full Setup

+To run your own conferences on Clowdr and/or test changes that affect other parts of the platform, here are the steps to bring up a fully functional local instance.

 ## Pre-requisites